Sri Lanka Railways S5

-The Sri Lanka Railways Class S5 is a diesel multiple unit (DMU) built by Hitachi and introduced to Sri Lanka between 1969 and 1970, only two of which were imported.
-The class was built with modern interior facilities aiming towards the special train tours market.
+Sri Lanka Railways S5 is a class of Diesel multiple unit (DMU) train set built by Hitachi and introduced to Sri Lanka between 1969 and 1970, only two of which were imported.
+The class was built with modern interior facilities aimed towards the special train tours market and is operated by Sri Lanka Railways.

 Description

 A one-train set consists of 2 power cars (including the engine) and 3 passenger cars.
-Previous classes of DMUs in Sri Lanka had only one power car; with their extra capacity, ClassS5s can operate on upcountry main lines.
-Total passenger capacity of this DMU is 100.
+Previous classes of DMUs in Sri Lanka had only one power car; with their extra capacity, Class S5s could operate on upcountry main lines.
+Their total passenger capacity is 100.

 Facilities

 The train comprises a buffet car and a kitchen; all passenger cars were air conditioned.
 There was also an automatic door system which was later removed.
 There was an interior communication system.

 Operations

-This class can be operated in any railway line in Sri Lanka except Kelani Valley Line.
-This was only used for chartered services and has performed in upcountry line several times.
+This class could be operated in any railway line in Sri Lanka except the Kelani Valley Line.
+It was only used for chartered services and has performed on the up-country line several times.